stevavoliajvar/stop_cloudflare/PEOPLE.md

+"cloudflare c'est inutile, les offres gratuite ne font rien a part rajouter un MITM et centraliser tout, et vu que ca tombe souvent en panne cest bien pire" ([ramleseam](https://twitter.com/RamleSeam/status/1287377715008622592))

+"DDG wouldn't use Cloudflare.
+CF's primary service is MITM." ([kingslyj](https://twitter.com/kingslyj/status/1284410355637075969))

+"The TIL was more about the domain name.
+It's from the worlds largest MITM operation, I don't really trust them." ([kingslyj](https://twitter.com/kingslyj/status/1278664301369110528))

+"Michelle as a woman why do you allow revenge porn sites on your network and call it free speech?
+As a mother, why do you allow child porn sites on your network?
+Why do you allow Matthew to strong arm you on Cloudflare policies?
+I can't believe you agree with them." ([phyzonloop](https://twitter.com/phyzonloop/status/1289027752855842816))

+"Starting to find edge services such as cloudflare to be super annoying!
+Every other website keeps asking me to do captcha.
+The algorithms for detecting bot vs. human traffic are garbage: anyone using VPN for privacy is automatically considered a bot." ([echerng](https://twitter.com/echerng/status/1289924194365579265))

+"has anyone ever had issues with their IP address getting flagged by cloudflare and having to do a captcha for almost every site they visit? it's keeping me from accessing other things like valorant as well. super annoying." ([garsh0p](https://twitter.com/garsh0p/status/1289406229647732736))

+"O que está acontecendo com a Block + Captcha o tempo todo.
+Mais alguém passando por esses problemas?" ([robertoachar](https://twitter.com/RobertoAchar/status/1288841176083243008))

+"cloudflare is making my reading and learning on the webs very frustrating. every second site I visit I am faced with a double captcha step. any tips?" ([boffin66](https://twitter.com/boffin66/status/1287631625514188800))

+"I think Cloudflare is starting too have too much influence on the net.
+I'm hitting their captchas often when using sites.
+A friend was recently asked to install a browser extension after failing a Cloudflare captcha check, something which is a BAD idea to train people to do." ([zorinlynx](https://twitter.com/zorinlynx/status/1287460387957473284))

+"Cloudflare blocks Tor, and although I can get your page to start loading by filling out the captcha, scripts necessary to load beyond a white page are locked behind other Cloudflare-protected domains, making it necessary to fish them out and fill out the captcha on all of them." ([happysmash27](https://twitter.com/happysmash27/status/1286124765833580544))

+"I still can't post anything without it taking me to a cloudflare error" ([xeeceevevo](https://twitter.com/XEECEEVEVO/status/1289730556440088577))

+"Hey, Is namesilo down right now?
+Cloudflare says host error??" ([yuvrajkarle](https://twitter.com/YuvrajKarle/status/1289614425838645250))

+"Cloudflare advertising itself in its error pages is hilarious but enraging" ([snoutpunk](https://twitter.com/Snoutpunk/status/1289431509087195136))

+"if you scroll down there is a "join the party" button with the spotify logo.
+You click it, and it's supposed to take you to pre-save, etc. But the page either doesn't load, or I get a cloudflare error.
+So we broke it." ([soul_mapped](https://twitter.com/soul_mapped/status/1288855490592743424))

+"Is anyone else getting a cloudflare error when trying to click join the party? lol Did we break the pre-save website" ([soul_mapped](https://twitter.com/soul_mapped/status/1288853676199731200))

+"valorant gave me an error 1105 cloudflare network is temporary unavailable.
+Also "connection error" with an error code 68 Account shard: PH" ([zotiscoundrel](https://twitter.com/ZotiScoundrel/status/1288835662657945600))

+"being rate limited (temp banned apparently?!) by Cloudflare simply for the act of logging in and out on the site 🤣 Error 1015, Ray ID: 5ba70d03df4206d5 • 2020-07-29 13:05:19 UTC Any chance you could investigatge?" ([christopherw](https://twitter.com/christopherw/status/1288460962127925249))

 "Cloudflare is responsible for a huge chunk of the internet and their business model is literally MITM as a service." ([kingslyj](https://twitter.com/kingslyj/status/1285457452306018307))

 ""This works by situating the DNS providers’ nameservers behind a transparent DNS proxy" Cloudflare is amazing.
 Convincing half the internet to voluntarily undergo a MITM attack.
 I've always assumed NSA + God knows who else has all (unencrypted) traffic going through CF." ([thesteedster](https://twitter.com/thesteedster/status/1286001305102815238))